fajarFWD/TB/README.md

 # What is this repo?
-This is a repo for a Telegram bot writen in python that uses aria2 to mirror files from the internet into Google Drive.
+This is a guide to create a Telegram bot that uses aria2 to mirror files from the internet or torrents into Google Drive.
 This can be deployed onto a personal server using Docker or on Heroku.

-THIS REPO WAS CREATED BY https://github.com/lzzy12/ ALL CREDIT GOES TO THEM

 ## Features supported:
 - Mirroring direct download links to Google Drive